 We recommend that the NPRM's preamble include additional language to clarify that the requirement for states to use grants and contracts would not be limited to securing slots only, and that grants may be used for the supply building of high-quality care for infants and toddlers, children with disabilities, and nontraditional hour care.
 This includes providing grants to programs to cover compensation and benefits, fixed costs, and other program needs to meet the supply-building requirements for children in underserved areas included in §§ 98.16(y), 98.30(b), and 98.50(a)(3).
-Now that every state has been required to administer and disperse grants with federal relief funding and available data shows that child care supply increased on the heels of large-scale investments, we have evidence that grants to programs can be an effective strategy in building supply.
+Now that every state has been required to administer and disperse grants with federal relief funding and available data that show that child care supply increased on the heels of large-scale investments, we have evidence that grants to programs can be an extremely effective strategy in building supply.

 We also recommend that ACF provide dedicated support and technical assistance, including peer-to-peer learning opportunities to Lead Agencies, so states can better understand how to successfully address administrative challenges and implement contracts and grants outside of relief funding.
 Grants and contracts should include incentives for programs to participate, like higher reimbursement rates aligned with contract agreements and prospective monthly payments based on overall enrollment.
 Georgia had success in offering higher reimbursement rates to providers who participating in its Quality Rated Subsidy Grant program for licensed, high-quality infant and toddler care.
-Beginning in 2015, participating providers eventually received rates that were 50 percent higher, and the number of quality-rated grant slots rose to 3,000 across 141 child care providers in 2020 from just 12 providers in 2015.
+Beginning in 2015, participating providers received rates that were 50 percent higher, and the number of quality-rated grant slots rose to 3,000 across 141 child care providers in 2020 from just 12 providers in 2015.
 The program was initially funded by federal Race to the Top Challenge grants and then later continued with CCDF funding.
-This program, however, was cut in 2020 due to pandemic-era budget cuts, further highlighting the success of statewide-level grants and contracts when significant funding, especially federal funding, is made available.
-16
+This program, however, was cut in 2020 due to pandemic-era budget cuts, further highlighting the success of statewide-level grants and contracts when significant funding, especially federal funding, is available.

-Finally, we recommend that ACF provide guardrails around this proposal that states must make contracts and capacity building grants available to all regulated child care settings, including family child care.
-It is
+Finally, we recommend that ACF provide guardrails around this proposal that states must make contracts and capacity building grants available to all regulated child care settings, including family child care (FCC).
+It is critical that ACF provide guidance and support for states to ensure that their policies and processes are